Meet0004/weather-app/README.md

-# 🌤️ WeatherSphere - Modern Weather App
+#  WeatherSphere - Modern Weather App
-## 📝 Description
 WeatherSphere is a sleek, modern weather application that provides accurate forecasts with beautiful visuals.
 It's designed to be intuitive while offering all the weather details you need at a glance.

 ## Features